Skip to Content

 How Long Do I Have to File a Cerebral Palsy Case in Michigan?

-Michigan generally allows two years from the date of malpractice or six months from when you discover harm to file a case.
-Exceptions often exist for minors, so legal guidance is essential to understand how these rules affect your situation.
+Michigan law generally allows a limited period of time from the date of alleged malpractice or from when you discover harm to file a case, and additional rules often apply when the injured person is a minor.
+Because these rules are complex and can change, legal guidance is essential to understand how they affect your situation.
 Our attorneys review the facts and share options for moving forward on your schedule.

 Meeting all filing deadlines is crucial, as missing them can prevent you from pursuing financial recovery.
 At Grewal Law PLLC, we make sure all requirements are met promptly so families retain their right to seek help through the legal system.